 Posted by Wildcatville at 11:04 AM

 Do you know what positions Ad Rutschman played in baseball in high school, Hillsboro/Hilhi Spartans, Linfield College Wildcats and summer semi-pro Drain Black Sox?
 Answer from Ad R in June 2018: Second base in high school.
 Center field in college.
-Both for Drain.
+He played both (second base and center field) for Drain.

 Posted by Wildcatville at 10:40 AM